v8/v8.dev/src/blog/understanding-ecmascript-part-3.md

 }
 ```

-This kind of inference with ASI was deemed too confusing, so static semantics were used for disallowing `await` as an identifier.
+This kind of interference with ASI was deemed too confusing, so static semantics were used for disallowing `await` as an identifier.

 ### Disallowed `StringValues` of identifiers